quartzbio/quartzbio-python/docs-source/source/importing_data_via_api.md

 **Dataset Capacity**

 For many simultaneous imports, use a larger dataset capacity.
 Simultaneous imports have a high upper limit (50+) but simultaneous commits are throttled.
-Every import spawns a commit that does the actual indexing of the data. small capacity datasets allow a single running commit per dataset at a time, the medium allows 2 simultaneous commits, and large allows 3 simultaneous commits.
+Every import spawns a commit that does the actual indexing of the data. small capacity datasets allow a single running commit per dataset at a time, the medium allows `2 simultaneous commits`, and large allows `3 simultaneous commits`.
 Commits will remain queued until running ones are completed.

 Indexing operations and query operations are also faster for larger-capacity datasets.
 If it is expected a dataset to be queried at high frequency, then we recommend using a larger dataset.
 If the dataset already exists, copy the dataset into a medium or large dataset.

 **Optimize "expensive" Expressions**

 Some dataset field expressions are more expensive than others.
-Dataset query expressions can be sped up by applying exact filters, using fields to only pull back the fields that are needed, or using dataset\_count() if the length is what is needed.
+Dataset query expressions can be sped up by applying exact filters, using fields to only pull back the fields that are needed, or using `dataset_count()` if the length is what is needed.

 ## API Endpoints